Gautam-Madiratta/movieFix/README.md

 - **Infinite Scroll Component**: Enhances the user experience by loading more movies dynamically.
 - **CSS**: Custom styles for layout and components.
 - **TMDb API**: Provides access to a vast database of movies, including details like titles, genres, and release years.

+## List of Requirements covered and not covered

+- Infinite scrolling has been added to show movies as you scroll down till the current year (covered)
+- Displayed a list of movies sorted in descending order of popularity. (covered)
+- Showed the movie title, image, genre, cast, director, and a short description related. (covered) to the movie in each information card. (covered)
+- Loaded a total of only 20 movies for each year. it changes to next as you scroll down. (covered)
+- By default, when a user lands on the page, display a list of movies of the year 2012 (covered)
+- Implemented smooth scrolling behavior to load more movies as the user scrolls down i.e load movies of next year when user scrolls down. (covered)
+- load movies of previous year when user scrolls up is not covered
+- As and when the user scrolls and movies are added to the list, made sure that this interaction is smooth and doesn’t cause any jitters. (covered)

+- Genre Filter (Implemented/covered)
+○ Provide a filter UI that allows users to filter movies by genre.
+○ Fetch genres from this API and show genres as filters ○ When a user selects one or more genres, the list should only display movies of the selected genres.
+○ Please note that whenever a user selects a genre, a fresh list of movies should be fetched from the API for that particular genre.

+-Implement a search bar which searches for the movie based on the search string and displays an infinite loading list of movies which matches the search.
+(Implemented/covered)

 ## Getting Started